 Outdoor recreation is currently occurring across the region in a range of private and public natural areas.
 As identified in Table 1 below, council manages approximately 5% of the identified public natural areas that offer outdoor recreation.
-Department of National Parks, Sport and Racing and Department of Natural Resources Mines and Energy, HQ Plantations and Seqwater own and/or manage the remaining land areas.
+National Parks, State Forests and Seqwater own and/or manage the remaining land areas.
 This is beneficial to council (as it reduces the demand on council as a provider) and highlights the need for partnerships in the provision and planning of outdoor recreation.